 - What are the benefits of not going to graduate school?

-- What mentors do I have available?
-How do I feel about their perspectives and advice?
+- What mentors do you have available?

 - What are the time and financial investments necessary for graduate or professional degree?
 How will those affect you?